indiqusdocs/apiculus/docs/Subscribers/ToolsandUtilities/ManagingInstanceandVolumeSnapshots.md

 ---
 # Managing Instance and Volume Snapshots

-Snapshots use the [Apiculus Block Volumes](/docs/Subscribers/Storage/BlockVolumes/AboutBlockVolumes) Service and occupy billable storage space.
+Snapshots use the [Apiculus Block Volumes](/docs/Subscribers/Storage/BlockVolumes/AboutBlockVolumes) service and occupy billable storage space.

-You can view and manage all your Instance and Volume Snapshots and perform various associated operations.
+You can view and manage all your instance and Volume Snapshots and perform various associated operations.
 ## Instance Snapshots

-The Instance Snapshots tab lists the following details:
+The instance snapshots tab lists the following details:

 - Snapshot Name
 - Description